brendt/stitcher.io/src/content/blog/2019-07-05-preloading-in-php-74.md

 ## Preloading in practice

-For preloading to work, you, the developer, has to tell the server which files to load.
+For preloading to work, you, the developer, have to tell the server which files to load.
 This is done with a simple ((PHP)) script, so there's nothing to be afraid of.

 The rules are simple: